OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 14.- Showtime and venue scheduling is at the digression of the festival and may be subject to change.

-15.- By submitting a project to BIFF you assert that you are the designated representative of the project’s producer and at this time have the right to enter into an agreement to exhibit said project at a film festival in the United States.
-You also agree should the project’s distribution status or availability change to provide inform the festival via email at email@example.com.
+15.- By submitting a project to BIFF you assert that you are the designated representative of the project’s producer and at this time have the right to enter into an agreement to exhibit the project at a film festival in the United States.
+You also agree should the project’s distribution status or premiere availability in Western New York change to inform the festival via email at email@example.com prior to the Notification Date.

 By accepting our invitation to screen you agree to the following terms: